-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.1 Action: Long-term English Learns (LTEL) and English Learners support staff, interventions, and materials Need: According to the CA Dashboard, our English Learner student group was in the yellow on the English Learners Performance Indicator (ELPI).
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.1 Action: Long-term English Learners (LTEL) and English Learners support staff, interventions, and materials Need: According to the CA Dashboard, our English Learner student group was in the yellow on the English Learners Performance Indicator (ELPI).
 We also examined our reclassification rate trend and did a needs assessment on our LTELs.
-To address this, we will add an EL paraprofessional to the SGI class to ensure that English Learners and LTELs have quality trained support in their program.
-There will also be a bigger push in having EL and LTEL students see a tutor.
-We will implement a high-quality English Language acquisition program and add additional tutoring and paraprofessional staff to support students in their ELD SGI courses and with System 44 to address the identified needs.
-Throughout the year and on an ongoing basis, we will address students' needs by providing an EL Paraprofessional or other trained bilingual support We will closely monitor progress on this action which is designed to meet the needs most associated with English learner students.
-Using Integrated and designated unit tests on appropriate ELD & ELA standard, and using real-time tracking, student language proficiency, and academic progress will be monitored and we expect their ELPI results, as well
+Teacher and parent feedback indicated that they support the importance of the EL program and support for increasing students' skills. tutor.
+We will implement a high-quality English Language acquisition program and add additional We will closely monitor progress on this action which is designed to meet the needs most associated with English learner students.
+Using Integrated and designated unit tests on appropriate ELD & ELA standard, and using real-time tracking, student language proficiency, and academic progress will be monitored and we expect their ELPI results, as well as the reclassification rate, to increase as a result of the personalized academic support they will receive from qualified personnel.
+Scope: Limited to Unduplicated Student Group(s) collaboration with students and families.
+Implementing our Designated and Integrated English language development (ELD) is an integral part of our comprehensive program for every English learner to meet the linguistic and academic goals at their grade level as identified by their level of proficiency.
+ELs participate in Newcomer programs, Structured English Immersion, or English Language Mainstream, based on their capacity to successfully advance in their language acquisition and their academics.
+Support staff will provide specific language We will also consider input from the parents of participating students to enhance the quality of the program provided.